Originally published in April 2020, this post has been updated to update information and reflect current realities.

 I am writing to send a message of compassion.
 We are indeed experiencing an upsetting time.
 Our immediate access to news is both a blessing and a curse, especially with so much information (and misinformation) streaming rapidly.
 There is a global yearning for facts, hope and leadership.

-We are also seeing real and valid fear pop up around inequality: those lacking health insurance, hourly workers, those with compromised immune systems and families separated by distance.
+We are also seeing real and valid fear pop up around inequality: those we do not feel safe in this country, those lacking health insurance, hourly workers, those with compromised immune systems, and families separated by distance.

 The thing with fears and assumptions is that in every single one of them there is the potential for truth.
 If someone is experiencing a real fear: it is valid.
 Avoiding hard truths doesn’t help us at all in the long run.

 Hope, facts, compassion, common sense, and leadership work wonders.

 Just the act of naming and validating a fear eases your limbic (emotional) response and opens the floor for your prefrontal cortex (logic) to take over.

 Inducing positive emotions such as love, optimism, and humor creates a broadening effect whereby our brains are able to achieve a “birds eye view,” and produce out of the box thinking and new solutions.

 Likewise, positive emotions bring on a somatic (bodily) broadening impact as well: you will experience increased coordination and reduction in cardiovascular damage from stress.

 This is a time to come to terms with how interconnected we truly are, how much we need each other, and how important mental and physical well being is.